What are Natural Terracotta tiles?

 What is the history of Natural Terracotta tiles?

 Fired clay tiles had their origin as many as 4,000 years ago in ancient Egypt.
-They became popular in the Western Europe during the Middle Ages —the rust-coloured tiles were quite popular in the ancient monasteries in England, while artisans in Spain and Portugal added a colourful touch by hand-painting the tiles in bright colours to suit their sunny climate.
+They became popular in Western Europe during the Middle Ages —the rust-coloured tiles were quite popular in the ancient monasteries in England, while artisans in Spain and Portugal added a colourful touch by hand-painting the tiles in bright colours to suit their sunny climate.

 Quarry tiles and Natural Terracotta tiles are basically the same thing (quarry meaning "square" from the French term quarrel).